Ilorix/ND1309-FlightSurety/README.md

 1. **Import Accounts**

     Import contract owner, airline and passengers accounts from Ganache to Metamask using private keys.
-Here is how to import accounts to Metamask:
+The following table shows the accounts to be imported to Metamask:

     |# | Account  | Default| Metamask|
     |-- | ---- | --------- | --------|